January 14, 2020

 Cuisinart Cookware Review (Clad Stainless)

-Stainless lids and helper handles on the larger pieces are great features.
+Helper handles on the larger pieces are great features.
+The stainless steel lids are also excellent.

-The French skillets in this set are actually more sloped than the skillets in the Multiclad Pro set, providing slightly less flat cooking surface.
+The French Classic skillets have more sloped than the skillets in the Multiclad Pro set, providing less flat cooking surface--also a drawback, but the difference is slight, so if you like the set, it probably isn't a deal breaker.

 Set Piece Sizes: The 8 qt stock pot is nice, but the 2 qt sauce pan and 4.5 qt Dutch oven are on the small side.
 The 8-in./10-in. skillets are standard, but we prefer a 12-inch, which you'll have to buy separately.
-This is standard for Cuisinart cookware sets, though, so we don't deduct any points for it.
-And if you go with the 13 piece set, the steamer is a nice addition which you will probably use all the time.
+This is standard for Cuisinart cookware sets, though, so we don't deduct points for it.
+If you go with the 13 piece set, the steamer is a nice addition.

 Value